teacherbuknoy/francisrubio/src/collections/projects/antaresprogramming.md

 ### Phase 3: Youtube

-The third phase of this project started just recently.
-I opened the Antares Programming Youtube channel.
-It barely has anything, as video production is very tedious and costly.
-But I intend to post videos in the future.
+It took about 4 years to open a channel for Antares Programming and post videos for it.
+I tried producing videos in the past, but none fit the standards of how I wanted it to look like and it didn't turn out the way I wanted it.
+In 2023, however, I produced the first video for Antares Programming and opened the YouTube channel.
+The current plan is to post videos at least once a month.

 ## Results